gaurav-1205/Data-Science-Analysis/README.md

 Use Chi-square minimization to obtain best fit values for b and m for exercise 1 on page 5 in arxiv:1008.4686

+### 5. Frequentist analysis
+Download the data corresponding to x, y, and σy from http://www.iith.ac.in/~shantanud/testdata.dat.
+Find the best-fit values after fitting the data to linear, quadratic, and cubic polynomials.
+Find out which model fits the data best from frequentist model comparison as well as using AIC and BIC.
+For frequentist model comparison, using the linear model as the null hypothesis, find out the p value corresponding to the preferred model.
+Also show a plot overlaying the data with best fit solutions from linear, quadratic and cubic functions with different line styles for each of the fits.